I have to admit that I have not met a business owner, a CEO or a leader who ever claimed to NOT want good ideas from their team or employees.

 4. Profits are inevitable.
 Once you can tick the boxes for 1 – 3 above, improving profits is inevitable.

-Fortunately, there’s a simple solution.
-When you can understanding how you are blocking good ideas, you can do something about it.
+Therefore, when you can understanding how you are blocking smart ideas, I am sure you will want to do something about it.

-So to aid your understanding, here are 8 surprising ways you unwittingly block the very ideas you need to improve your business.
+So here are 8 surprising ways you unwittingly block the very ideas you need to improve your business.

 The hallmark of a good leader is to manage conflict and resolve controversial issues quickly.
 However, this does not happen in many businesses, including small businesses.